Advocates call for Senate to pass ‘Safe Harbor’ protections for sex trafficking victims

 ANNAPOLIS — Monique Smith was sex trafficked from New York to Maryland at age 1.
-Because of the abuse she suffered, she ran away to Florida at age 18, where she experienced prostitution and trafficking again.
+Because of the abuse she suffered, she decided to run away to Florida at age 18, where she experienced prostitution and trafficking again.

-“As a survivor and advocate, I want to see more people come to the portal of having another chance,” Smith told Capital News Service. “(Trafficked minors are) groomed, forced (and) coerced from a normal life.”
+“As a survivor and advocate, I want to see more people come to the portal of having another chance,” Smith said to Capital News Service. “(Trafficked minors are) groomed, forced (and) coerced from a normal life.”

-In Maryland, older child victims of sex trafficking can be arrested, handcuffed, detained and incarcerated for prostitution — a charge some would say is blaming them for the sexual abuse they’ve experienced.

-Smith, other advocates and senators joined with Maryland state’s attorneys — including Frederick County State's Attorney Charlie Smith — in a news conference Tuesday designed to pry loose bills to help these young victims that they say are being held up in the Senate Judicial Proceedings Committee.
+Now Smith, other advocates and senators have joined with Maryland State’s Attorneys in a news conference Tuesday designed to pry loose bills to help these young victims that they say are being held up in the Senate Judicial Proceedings Committee.

-At the news conference, Folden, a member of the Judicial Proceedings Committee, said these bills are bipartisan and the “most important victim bills” the Senate has had this session.
+At the news conference, Sen. William Folden, R-Frederick, a member of Judicial Proceedings and a sponsor of SB 21, said these bills are bipartisan and the “most important victim bills” the Senate has had this session.

-SB 292 is cross-filed with HB 297.
-SB 21 is cross-filed with HB 226.
-Both House versions passed unanimously in the House, but supporters said the bills have idled in Judicial Proceedings for a month.
+SB 292 is cross-filed with HB 297 and SB 21 is cross-filed with HB 226.
+Both passed unanimously in the House, but supporters said the bills have idled in Judicial Proceedings for a month.

-New York passed the first Safe Harbor bill nearly 15 years ago.
-Currently, 38 states have Safe Harbor protections in place.
+New York passed the first Safe Harbor bill nearly 15 years ago, and currently 38 states have Safe Harbor protections in place.

 “A lot of children who are trafficked have some vulnerability factors, (which include) poverty, oppression, (Child Protective Services) involvement, being in foster homes (or) being LGBTQ+,” Kimbel said.
 “Children who are traumatized, their ability to recognize red flags is really low.”